locie/modelXplore/README.rst

 =============================================

-ModelXplore is an helper library that give some tool to facilitate the exploration of time-expensive models (or experimentation).
+ModelXplore is an helper library that give some tool to facilitate the exploration of time-expansive models (or experimentation).

 It give access to a variety of samplers, of regression function (called meta-model), easy access to sensitivity analysis, and make easy the